Dying for a Laugh

 ?
 What do you think?

 This entry was posted on November 15, 2010 at 2:47 PM and is filed under humor, humour, Islam.
 Tagged: Dying For a Laugh, Four Lions, humor, humour, Islam, Islamic terrorist, movie review, movies, suicide bomb, terrorism.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.